 • Areas of concern are approached with caution and consent

 Your generosity helps create moments of comfort, dignity, and meaningful human connection during some of life’s most tender passages.
-Through compassionate massage and therapeutic touch, I offer gentle, intention-led care to individuals with special needs, those navigating cancer treatment or remission, and those receiving palliative or hospice support.This work is not only about easing physical discomfort— it is about being met with kindness when the body, mind, and heart feel most vulnerable.
+Through compassionate massage and therapeutic touch, I offer gentle, intention-led care to those navigating cancer treatment or remission, individuals receiving palliative or hospice support, and thier loved ones processing grief.This work is not only about easing physical discomfort— it is about being met with kindness when the body, mind, and heart feel most vulnerable.
 It offers a steady, caring presence when the world feels overwhelming, and gently reminds each person that they are never alone.Your donation directly supports the time, care, and attentive presence each session requires.
-It helps make this work available when it is most needed— allowing care to be offered respectfully, without rush, and rooted in dignity.
-Every gift matters, whether large or small, because each one helps make these moments of care and comfort accessible to those who seek it.Your generosity also quietly sustains the continued growth of this work.
-Each contribution becomes part of ongoing learning, research, and deep listening— allowing my work to continually evolve with greater sensitivity, wisdom, and grace.
+It helps make this work available when it is most needed— allowing care to be offered respectfully, without rush, and rooted in dignity.Your generosity also quietly sustains the continued growth of this work.
+Each contribution (big or small) becomes part of ongoing learning, research, and deep listening— allowing my work to continually evolve with greater sensitivity, wisdom, and grace across every stage of life.
 With your support, I am able to tend to my practice more fully, guided by both science and lived, hands-on experience— offering touch that remains responsive to the ever-changing needs of those I serve.Your support reaches beyond one person and one session.
-By donating, you join a sacred circle that allows this rare and specialized work to exist, and to remain open and accessible to all who seek it, wherever they may be.If you feel even a small pull to support my efforts, please know that your generosity is not only deeply welcomed, sincerely appreciated, and received with heartfelt gratitude, but your contribution truly makes a difference.
-Your role helps to transform the quiet and seemingly small moments of touch therapy into deeply felt and unforgettable expressions of kindness and compassion.
-These moments settle into the heart and remain indefinitely, becoming priceless memories of one-on-one connection that deeply comfort those navigating some of the most challenging times in their lives.
+By donating, you join a sacred circle that allows this rare and specialized work to continue to exist, and to remain open and accessible to all those who seek it, wherever they may be.If you feel even a small pull to support this mission, please know that your generosity is deeply welcomed, sincerely appreciated, and received with heartfelt gratitude.
+Your contribution truly makes a difference.
+Your role helps transform the quiet and seemingly small moments of touch therapy into deeply felt and unforgettable expressions of comfort and connection.
+These moments settle into the heart and remain indefinitely, becoming priceless memories of one-on-one presence during some of life’s most challenging seasons.
 That, in itself, is a profound gift, made possible only through your generosity.If this cause moves you, please click the secure donation link below.
 No matter the amount, your support ensures this meaningful work will continue.Thank you so much,

 Meg

-Specialized Approach to Massage and Touch TherapyA Rare and Compassionate PracticeMassage therapy is often associated with relaxation and relief—but compassionate, medically informed touch for those facing serious illness, special needs, or the end of life is far less common.Within the massage profession, fewer than one percent of therapists go on to specialize in hospice or palliative care, and only a small minority pursue advanced training in oncology or special-needs massage.
-This work lives at the quiet edges of the field, where technical skill must be paired with presence, adaptability, and deep respect for the body’s changing story.My practice exists in that space.I specialize in oncology massage, massage for individuals with special needs, and palliative and hospice touch therapy—care that is intentionally gentle, carefully adapted, and guided by both clinical understanding and compassion.
+Specialized Approach to Massage and Touch TherapyA Rare and Compassionate PracticeMassage therapy is often associated with relaxation and relief— but compassionate, medically informed touch for those facing serious illness, end of life, or profound grief is far less common.Within the massage profession, fewer than 1% of therapists go on to specialize in hospice or palliative care, and less than 5% pursue advanced training in oncology massage.
+This work lives at the quiet edges of the field, where technical skill must be paired with presence, adaptability, developmental awareness, and deep respect for the body’s changing story at every stage of life.My practice exists in that space.I specialize in oncology massage, palliative and hospice touch therapy — care that is intentionally gentle, carefully adapted, and guided by both clinical understanding and compassion.
 Each session honors where the body is today, not where it “should” be.This work is about more than comfort.It is about restoring safety to touch during times when the body may feel unfamiliar, fragile, or overwhelmed.
-It is about meeting people in treatment, in remission, in transition, and in the tender moments at the end of life with dignity and care.A core part of my mission is to support caregivers—to help them learn how to offer loving, safe touch to their partners, parents, children, and loved ones when words fall short and time feels precious.
-Gentle touch can become a language of presence, reassurance, and connection—especially when nothing else can be fixed.This is not typical massage therapy.It is specialized, uncommon work—rooted in listening, humility, and humanity.It is care that honors the whole person.
+It is about meeting clients, and their families, with dignity and care in treatment, in remission, in transition, and in the tender moments at the end of life.A core part of my mission is to support caregivers— to help them learn how to offer loving, safe touch to their family, friends, partners, and loved ones when words fall short and time feels precious.
+Gentle touch can become a language of presence, reassurance, and connection—especially when nothing else can be fixed.This is not typical massage therapy.It is specialized, uncommon work— rooted in listening, humility, and humanity across all ages.It is care that honors the whole person— young or old.

 1. What is compassionate massage and touch therapy?